kanikachandak/Sponge-Cake/README.md

-This is the recipe to create a delicious sponge cake which will make your mouth water.
+This is the recipe to create a delicious and mouth watering sponge cake.
 It is eggless and extremely simple to make.